LucasNeiva/Eng-Software-II/README.md

 1. **Refine User Personas:** Create 2-3 detailed profiles of ideal freelancers and clients.
 2. **Competitive Analysis:** Deep dive into how competing freelance sites address security (or if they even do!)
 3. **Outline Basic Feature List:** Prioritize based on MVP goals

-**Let me know if you want to brainstorm some catchy project names, or dive into any other aspect of this briefing!**